sockeqwe/website-old/_posts/2016-03-04-model-view-intent.md

 <small>Source: cycle.js.org</small>

-Do you see the unidirectional flow, the cycle?
+Do you see the unidirectional flow? the cycle?
 The next question is how do we establish such a circle?
 Well, as you have seen above, the computer takes an input and converts it to an output (display / view).
 The human, sees the output from computer and takes it as Input and produces Output (UI widgets events like a click on a button) which then will be again the input for the computer.
 So the concept of taking a input and have an output seems to be familiar, doesn't it?
 Yes it's a (mathematically) function.
 We can establish that with **functional programming**.

 So what we basically want to have is a chain of functions like this: